-The manufacture of gramophone records commences a process known as lathe-cutting in which a modified lathe (left) is used to cut a groove into an aluminium disc coated with nitro-cellulose lacquer by a worm-driven cutter-head and cutter-chisel modulated by a moving-coil assembly similar to that of a conventional loudspeaker.
+The manufacture of gramophone records commences a process known as cutting the master disc.
+Technologically, this is a precision maching process in which a modified lathe (left) is used to cut a groove into an aluminium disc coated with nitro-cellulose lacquer by a worm-driven cutter-head and cutter-chisel modulated by a moving-coil assembly similar to that of a conventional loudspeaker.

 The accelerations required to drive the cutter-chisel are immense, and the amplifiers for cutting records were the height of audio engineering during the heyday of gramophone records.

 In processing, the lacquer disc (sometimes called an acetate) is electroplated with nickel.
 The original lacquer is subsequently removed; yielding a negative nickel impression of the original master disc - in which the groove has become a ridge.
 This is known as the master.

 When only a few hundred discs are required, the first nickel master, grown from the lacquer original, may be used as a stamper which is to say, used as a mould for the production records, the ridges in the stamper leaving the impression of grooves in the heated, soft vinyl.